“Understanding” by Sonni Quick copyright 2015

 Many times people log into this site through an individual post, especially when a wordpress blogger sees it as a new post.
 But when you come here through another website, logging on for the first time then this is the page you will see.
 From here you should go to Jamie’s Prison and My Name is Jamie These are also found by going to the menu at the top.
 You’ll understand more about his story when you go back to the beginning by looking at the dropdown list called ‘earlier posts by the month.

-Near the top of the site is a little circle that says ‘menu’.
-This is where the ‘pages’ are.
-They are different than posts.
+At the top of the site are pages, different from posts.
 Pages are not letters from Jamie nor are they part of the timeline.
 They are about issues relating to prisons.
 There are also writings in this section by Armando Macias who is on Death Row in San Quentin.

 After that, go the earliest post in ‘earlier posts by the month’.
 There is a history that progresses.
 2010 is the earliest posted, but there will be more going back to 2006 as our relationship began.
 But if you read only one post, it is like opening up a book in the middle and then closing it.
 Jamie’s life is worth reading about and it will open your eyes to our prison injustice system, prison politics and the fact there really is no justice in prison, or our police force.

-There are many reasons why we have so many prisons stocked with so many black people, and now immigrant.
+There are many reasons why we have so many prisons stocked with so many black people, and now immigrants.
+It’s a sad story, a testament of how we treat people we feel threatened by for some reason.
 We used to send immigrants back across the border, but not anymore.
-New prisons are auctioned off to the highest bidder with the promise of an endless stream of inmates.
-Some businesses from Mexico have closed up shop and relocated inside our prisons because inmate labor is cheap.
-American corporations figured this out a long time ago.
+New prisons are now auctioned off to the highest bidder with the promise of an endless stream of inmates corporations can make money from imprisoning.
+Some businesses have closed up shop and relocated inside our prisons because inmate labor is so cheap.
+Exploiting human beings is something American corporations figured out a long time ago.

 This is why we have the prison population we do.
-It isn’t that blacks commit more crimes, or Hispanics have done anything worse than come here under the illusion they might survive here it easier than in their home country.
+It isn’t that blacks commit more crimes, or Hispanics have done anything worse than anyone else who lives here.
+Immigrants come here under the illusion they might survive here it easier than in their home country.
 We are all humans beings who want our families to be safe and fed.
 But we are having a hard time providing for our own families so they aren’t welcome in what is left of the land of plenty.
 But we can use them in other ways for profit.
-It is the American way, and it has been that way for centuries.
-The perfect example was the slave trade, only that the slave trade never ended.
+It is the American way.
+The perfect example of that is the slave trade, only the slave trade never ended.
 It just changed names.

 So I will fight for this man you see below.
-Fight to see that when the day comes he is paroled he will have a fighting chance to have a life he was never allowed to have, from the day he was 16 and was put in juvy for protecting his mother – a nine month sentence that lasted more than four years.
-This is a good man I have been writing since he was in about a year and a half, and that started the end of 2006.
+Fight to see the day when he is paroled, if he is ever paroled. i want him to have a fighting chance to have a life he was never allowed to have, from the day he was 16 and was put in juvy for protecting his mother – a nine month sentence that lasted more than four years.
+This is a good man I have been writing to since he was in about a year and a half, and that started the end of 2006.
 He deserves a chance to have a life and to help raise his son.
 Please, please, share this blog with your own social media and help me, help him and my grandsons.

 When I began this blog it was because I wanted to find out why we only have 5% of the world’s population but imprison 25% of the world’s prisoners.
 Does our country have more criminals or do we make a strong effort to criminalize as many actions as we can, and give extremely long sentences for a reason?
 Those who seek power and money have turned our prisons into money making machines who exact cruel and unusual punishment on many of the slaves imprisoned.
 It has warped the way our country does business by letting businesses bid on contracts using inmates to manufacture items we use every day.